daihang16/Nubeam/README.md

     `./nubeam cad -o output -m h2 -b 10 -bf bin.txt -i S1.fq.quad.nogc.gz -i S2.fq.quad.nogc.gz -i S3.fq.quad.nogc.gz`

     For `n` samples, the command calculate `n(n-1)/2` Hellinger distances.
-The number of bins partitioned for R4 space is `10^4`, if the `bin.txt` exists, it will be used for partitioning; if not, the partitioning will be calculated and written to `bin.txt`.
+The number of bins partitioned for R^4 space is `10^4`; if the `bin.txt` exists, it will be used for partitioning; if not, the partitioning will be calculated and written to `bin.txt`.
+If the input files are too large, there may not be enough memory to calculate the bin partitioning file.
+To deal with this problem, you can down-sample input files and used them to calculate a bin partitioning file first, and then use this bin partitioning file and original input files to calculate distance matrix.
 The distance matrix is at the end of `output.cad.log`.

   - Calculate between-group distances

     `./nubeam cad2 -o output -m h2 -b 10 -bf bin.txt -i S1.fq.quad.nogc.gz -i S2.fq.quad.nogc.gz -i S3.fq.quad.nogc.gz -j S4.fq.quad.gz -j S5.fq.quad.gz`

-    For a group of `n` samples (specified by `-i`) and a group of `m` samples (specified by `-j`), the command calculate `nm` Hellinger distances.
-The number of bins partitioned for R4 space is `10^4`, if the `bin.txt` exists, it will be used for partitioning; if not, the partitioning will be calculated and written to `bin.txt`.
+    For a group of `n` samples (specified by `-i`) and a group of `m` samples (specified by `-j`), the command calculate `n*m` Hellinger distances.
+The number of bins partitioned for R^4 space is `10^4`; unlike in `cad`, here in `cad2`, the argument `-bf` is required, with the specified file `bin.txt` be used for partitioning.
+If you don't have the bin partitioning file, you need to calculate one using `cad` first.
 The distance matrix is at the end of `output.cad2.log`.